Quickscribe Services Ltd.

 In April 2017, the CSA sought industry consultation to identify and consider areas of securities legislation that would benefit from regulatory change.
 Specifically, industry stakeholders suggested that the CSA revisit the requirement imposed by Form 41-101F1 – Information Required in a Prospectus ("Form 41-101F1") that an issuer include historical financial statements for each entity considered the "primary business" of said issuer.

-Read the full article by Patrick Boucher, Andrew Parker, Wendi A. Locke, Michael J. Eldridge and Paul Sntache with McCarthy Tetrault LLP.
+Read the full article by Patrick Boucher, Andrew Parker, Wendi A. Locke, Michael J. Eldridge and Paul Santache with McCarthy Tetrault LLP.

 BC Securities – Policies & Instruments